 What we fund?

 We offer funding of up to £6,000 per year, for a maximum of a three year Apprenticeship.
-This should contribute towards the Apprentice’s salary (at least minimum wage) and can include training costs, materials or tools.
+This should contribute towards the Apprentice’s salary (at least minimum wage).

 We want to support excellence in British craftsmanship, so are looking for people planning to become an established craftsperson and stay in the UK to contribute to the British craft sector.